Gallaratese

 Gallaratese is a district ("quartiere") of Milan, Italy, part of the Zone 8 administrative division of the city.
 It is located about 7 km north-west of the city centre.
 It borders on the comune of Pero to the north and on the districts of Trenno to the west and Lampugnano to the south; to the east, its ideal border is the eponymous street, which in turn is named after Gallarate, the town it leads to.

-Overview

-The district is clearly subdivided into two parts; the first one, in the area of Via Cechov, has developed after the other one, enclosed between Via Cilea and Via Apennini; this latter, older part of the district is sometimes referred to as quartiere San Leonardo.
-These two parts are connected by a major shopping mall called Bonola.

-Gallaratese is one of the largest districts in Italy to have been built "from scratch" in the 20th century (between the 1960s and 1980s) in a previously rural area.
-The Olona river, which traverses the district, has been laid underground.
-The first buildings to be created in Gallaratese were large apartment blocks; smaller palaces were added later.
-Today, the district has a population of about 60,000.
-The district is well connected by public transportation; it has four stops of the Milan Metro subway and five bus lines traversing it.
-It is also close to major thoroughfares such as the Tangenziale and the Strada del Sempione.

-A major landmark of the Gallaratese district is Monte Amiata, a complex of apartment blocks that were designed by Carlo Aymonino, and that are characterized by a futuristic architecture.
-The most typical buildings are the so-called "tower houses" (case torri in Italian, tower-shaped apartment blocks.

 History

 The project for the Gallaraterse district was first laid down by architect Piero Bottoni in the mid 20th century.
 The objective was to create a low-income housing district with green areas, effective traffic connection to the city, and functional public services.
 Construction began in 1957, from a first core of the district named "Gallaratese G.1".
 The original plan by Bottoni was then refined and developed by over 60 architects, led by Gianluigi Reggio.
-A second and third part of the district, named "Gallaratese G.2" and "San Leonardo" respectively, were developed between 1964 and 1974.
-In those years, the "tower houses" that now characterize the Gallaratese' skyline were built.
-The final outcome was quite different from the original plans; the district was in fact developed with less green areas and less services than it had been planned, resulting in a definitely "satellite" district.

-In the last decades of the 20th century the district has grown larger, gradually extending north up to the borders of Pero; the Bonola shopping mall was also created.